-Not all of distance learning environments are the same.
-In earlier incantations of distance learning there were fewer distinctions made and learning at a distance simply meant bringing that which was presented in real time to a virtual learning space.
-Today, we know that the best eLearning environments are highly engaging, have high levels of impact, and create levels of connectivity that inspire deeper levels of learning.
-This course will focus on techniques for designing digital environments that are impactful and engaging.
+This course focuses on techniques for designing digital environments that are impactful and engaging.
+Students analyze distance-learning environments and review the historical notion that earlier incantations of distance learning simply meant bringing that which was presented in real time to a virtual learning space.
+Students review and identify eLearning environments that are highly engaging, have high levels of impact, and create levels of connectivity that inspire deeper levels of learning.